zng-ui/zng/TODO/_current.md

 # Split Crates

-* Refactor transform and visibility changed events to only send one event per frame like INTERACTIVITY_CHANGED_EVENT.
+* Implement visibility event properties.
-    - Test what happens when info is rebuild.
+    - on_show, on_hide, on_collapse?
-    - Implement visibility event properties.
+    - on_show, should also fire once after first render?

 * Move `WidgetFn` to wgt?
 * Move transform properties to render?
 They don't affect "layout".